What Education Is Needed to Become an Elementary School Principal?

 Master of Education in Administration

 One option for elementary school principals is a Master of Education in Administration program.
 These programs usually require between 30 and 40 semester hours of coursework and cover the basic skills needed to pass a principal licensing exam and function as a school administrator.
-Coursework might include current issues in education, educational philosophies, school law, professional development, and curricula for elementary schools.
+Coursework might include current issues in education, educational philosophies, school law, professional development, and designing curricula for elementary schools.

 Master of Educational Leadership